shapehq/actions/README.md

   version: 14.x.x
 ```

+> **Note**
-**Note:** It is recommended to pin against a major and minor version of Xcode and leave the patch as a placeholder.
+> It is recommended to pin against a major and minor version of Xcode and leave the patch as a placeholder.
 The storage on GitHub Actions runners is limited and patch versions will be deleted and replaced without any prior communication.